ierik-live/home/README.md

 // Now we use WPHGPPRRESL method:

-Web Page Hosted on Github on a PRivate Repository Encrypted Security Level
+Web Page Hosted on Github on a PRivate Repository with Encrypted Security Level

 THIS IS FOR NO MORE COPIES AND MORE LEVEL SECURITY